 - 4.3.
 The School and Academy members together must number at least twothirds of the total membership of the Schools Forum and the balance between maintained primary, maintained secondary and academies must be broadly proportionate to the pupil numbers in each category. - 4.4.
-Since the last constitution was approved by Schools Forum, there have been further Academy conversions within the city, bringing the total number of Academies at the 1st April 2018 to 37 (57% of all schools). - 4.5.
-The table below summarises the pupil numbers across the categories, (based on the October 2017 census) and shows that Academies now account for 63% of the pupil population in the city.
+Since the last constitution was approved by Schools Forum, there have been further Academy conversions within the city so that currently there are 24 maintained schools and 38 academies. - 4.5.
+The table below summarises the pupil numbers across the categories, (based on the October 2018 census) and shows that Academies account for 66% of the pupil population in the city.